Contrast-Security-OSS/docs/content/user/teamserver/guide/crawler/HowToCrawlWebApplication.md

 * Enter the site - this is where the crawl begins (must be a URL)
 * For non-basic authentication and form field entry, refer to the **Form Fields** section
 * For basic authentication, check the **Basic Authentication** button and fill in the username and password
-* For **Custom Headers**, see the Custom Header tab to add new key-value pairs to be passed in the request to the server
+* For custom headers, see the **Custom Header** tab to add new key-value pairs to be passed in the request to the server
 * Click **Save**
 * The configuration should appear in the **Crawl Configurations** widget
 * To launch a crawl, click the **Selector** button to the right of the configuration and click **Execute**